NickBok/Baseball/Distance-Predictor/README.md

 ## **Part 1 & 2, [Data Exploration](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Distance-Predictor/Distance-Predictor-Part-1.ipynb) and [Feature Engineering](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Distance-Predictor/Distance-Predictor-Part-2.ipynb)**

 In Parts 1 & 2, I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
 It guides model choice and assumption validation, while also revealing insights through visualization.
-By addressing data quality and understanding patterns early, here I establishe a strong foundation for the rest of my project.
+By addressing data quality and understanding patterns early, here I establish a strong foundation for the rest of my project.

 <table>